smlaage/YDLidarX2/README.md

 The output of the module is a Numpy array comprising distances for each angle, ranging from 0 to 359.
 The distances are measured in mm and stored as integer.

+For convenience, the module includes functions to plot data and sectors on a TKinter canvas.
+There are also functions to plot distance measures as circles around the origin and individual vectors defined by distance and angle.
+The canvas must be provided by the caller.
+For details on plotting, see the plot methodes below.

 Dependencies are:
   - module serial:  Provides a serial port for retrieving the data
   - module math